Changissnz/selfinterest/README.md

 fundamental ground of operation.
 Pragmatics is merely a body, of indeterminate size, of relational principles (non-axiomatic in other words) for use as a framework in decision-making.
-Thus, the pragmatic person may have habitually developed their pragmatism to emcompass traits such as stoicism, mindfulness in calculation, and avoidance of endeavors recognized as vain and deluded, yet their pragmatism, being an outward practice of expression based on relational principles learned to aid in decisions of specific spatiotemporal circumstances, cannot be a part of their
+Thus, the pragmatic person may have habitually developed their pragmatism to encompass traits such as stoicism, mindfulness in calculation, and avoidance of endeavors recognized as vain and deluded, yet their pragmatism, being an outward practice of expression based on relational principles learned to aid in decisions of specific spatiotemporal circumstances, cannot be a part of their